- General Information

 - Graduate Certificate in Atmospheric Sciences

-Departmental research programs exist in the following fields: astronomy and astrophysics atomic, molecular, and chemical physics; condensed matter physics; nuclear and elementary particle physics; statistical mechanics; nanotechnology; and biophysics.
+Departmental research programs exist in the following fields: astronomy and astrophysics; atomic, molecular, and chemical physics; condensed matter physics; nuclear and elementary particle physics; statistical mechanics; nanotechnology; and biophysics.
 Experimental research is conducted in state-of-the-art on-campus laboratories for atomic, molecular, and chemical physics, laser spectroscopy of solids, and material synthesis.
 Research involving the application of computer simulational techniques to condensed matter physics, material science, and stellar atmospheres is conducted at the Center for Simulational Physics.
-Astronomical research is conducted with the facilities of the National Radio and Optical Observatories those of NASA, and the SARA consortium.
+Astronomical research is conducted with the facilities of the National Radio and Optical Observatories those of NASA, and the National Astronomy and Ionosphere Center.

 All graduate students are strongly encouraged to attend the weekly departmental colloquia (Thursdays at 4 PM) and to attend and to participate in the many topical seminars presented each week.
 All graduate students in the Ph.D. program are required to earn two credits for PHYS 6000, which gives one hour of credit for attendance of weekly colloquia, as part of their program of study.

-For MS students, the major professor will replace the Graduate Coordinator as the committee chair as soon as the student has chosen his or her field of study (and major professor).
-The other two members may also be replaced if the major professor and student so choose.
+For MS thesis students, the major professor will replace the Graduate Coordinator as the committee chair as soon as the student has chosen his or her field of study (and major professor).
+The other two members of the committee may also be replaced if the major professor and student so choose.

 Most of the Laboratory Assistantships offered by the Department of Physics and Astronomy are considered to be "4/9 time", in other words, 4/9 of a full weekly workload of 40 hours.
 The rest of the student's time is expected to go towards his/her studies.
 The time is divided between laboratory contact hours, grading of lab reports, and grading of exams and homework problems.
 A typical assignment might include: